matrigato/Guides/ArchLinux/README.md

 ### 2. Create a live USB

-*Note: If you are installing Arch Linux on a VM, skip this step and boot directly into the ISO image.*
+_Note: If you are installing Arch Linux on a VM, skip this step and boot directly into the ISO image._

 #### In Linux

 If you are on Linux, you can use dd command to create a live USB.
-Replace `/path/to/archlinux.iso` with the path where you have downloaded the ISO file, and replacing `/dev/sdx` with your drive, e.g. `/dev/sdb`.
-(Do not append a partition number, so do not use something like `/dev/sdb1`) in the example below.
+Replace `/path/to/archlinux.iso` with the path where you have downloaded the ISO file, and replacing `/dev/sdx` with your drive, e.g. `/dev/sdb` (Do not append a partition number, so do not use something like `/dev/sdb1`) in the example below.
 You can get your drive information using `lsblk` or `fdisk -l` command.

-**Warning:** This will destroy all data on `/dev/sdx`.
-If you accidentally indicate your HD, you may be in trouble.
+_**Warning:** This will destroy all data on `/dev/sdx`.
+If you accidentally indicate your HD, you may be in trouble._

 ```
 dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress && sync